openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ### 2.1.3 Installing the IBM Z Open Editor for VS Code

 The IBM Z Open Editor can be installed into VS code by searching the Extensions Marketplace inside VSCode for "IBM Z Open Editor" and selecting install.
 Once installed, the default editor will be enabled to provide a rich editing experience for COBOL, PL/I and JCL.
 There is no need to use a specific editor for these languages.
-To see a more detailed instruction on installing this extension, visit Chapter 5 "Install VSCode and Extensions".
+To see a more detailed instruction on installing this extension, visit Chapter 3 "Installation of VSCode and Extensions".

 ## 2.2 Basic editing